 Sometimes, the best names are short and sweet, and Bane fits into that category (bonus points that it's also easy to pronounce).
 It is believed to have originated in Hawaii and means "long-awaited child."
 Fun fact: It's also the title of a villain in the Batman series.

 You didn't think we would leave out the Hawaiian title that The Matrix star made a household name, did you?
 This strong, adventurous moniker means "cool breeze over the mountains."
-It started increasing in popularity in the 1990s when the actor began getting more prominent roles.
+It started increasing in popularity during the 1990s when the actor began getting more prominent roles.
 A coincidence?
 We think not.

 No, this title isn't pronounced like your favorite leafy greens; it's pronounced KAH-leh in Hawaii.
 It's actually the island's version of the name Charles, but it's gender-neutral.
 The Hawaiian translation is "happy."

 Moana translates to "large body of water" in Hawaiian and Maori (a Polynesian language) and refers to a lover of the sea.
-Not so ironically, the lead character in the favorite Disney film Moana navigates the sea on the hunt for a mystical island.
+Interestingly, the lead character in the favorite Disney film Moana navigates the sea on the hunt for a mystical island.
 Since the movie came out in late 2016, the name has jumped in popularity, moving up 80-plus spots on name popularity charts.